TvL2386/sub_search/README.markdown

 ## What is SubSearch?

-*SubSearch* is a tool that watches a directory for incoming video files (tvshows).
+*SubSearch* is a tool that watches a directory for incoming video files (tvshows) and downloads subtitles for them.

 When a file arrives, SubSearch will see that because it watches for inotify events.
 Therefor this only works on linux for now.